alisariyer/quizer/README.md

 3. Go into folder where you want to setup project.
 4. Run this command to copy repository locally: `git clone https://github.com/alisariyer/quizer.git`
 5. Go into project folder by running this command: `cd quizer`
 6. As we need to run database and server, it's recommended to open project in VSCode.
-To do this run in terminal: `code .`
+To do this, run in terminal: `code .`
 7. Open terminal in VSCode by using shortcut: **CTLR+`**
 8. Then install all dependencies: `npm install`
 9. Run your mongo database: `mongod` (for windows)